 A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.

-- A. This Section includes providing and installing the following:
+- A. This Section includes an allowance for the following:

 - 1. Trees.

 - 2. Shrubs.

 - 3. Ground cover.

 - 4. Plants.

 - 5. Edgings.

 - 6. Planters.

-- B. This Section also includes, Tree Trimming of all existing trees on site as requested by owner.